A nest with 10 day old chicks

 Bird populations are in constant change.
 In many cases this means decline.
 But two projects on the Somerset Levels and Moors focus on species whose numbers are increasing.
 Partly this is due to the restoration and creation of new habitat by the various wildlife organisations which work in partnership here; partly due to an ambitious reintroduction programme; and partly perhaps due to climate change, which has facilitated the spontaneous colonisation of a species new to this country.

 The Common Crane

 For centuries cranes were a conspicuous part of our landscape.
 Celebrated in poetry from the time of Homer onwards, they were included in many of the collections known in the Middle Ages as bestiaries - an early form of natural history enclopaedia which provided information about the species and stories illustrating how it lived and what we can learn from it.
 One of these was made in the 13th century here in SW England, and the British Library has put together a fascinating animation to tell the bird's story.
-Watch it by clicking the image on the right, and see if you can spot the accurate bits!
+Watch it by clicking the image below right, and see if you can spot the accurate bits!

 The Great White Egret

-Cranes bugling by Nick Upton
+Somerset cranes bugling by Nick Upton

 A crane chick is released after ringing